Why Do Plumbers Need a License in Most States?

-Plumbing is a crucial part of your daily life.
-When you call a plumber to clear your drains, fix your water heater or install a water softener, you’d expect the assurance of a job well done.
-While reading reviews and evaluating the company’s history can help, the # 1 thing to look for is a plumbing license.
+Plumbing is an essential part of your daily life.
+When you hire a plumber to clean your drains, service your water heater or install a water softener, you’d like the assurance of getting the job done right.
+While reading reviews and evaluating the company’s reputation can help, the # 1 thing to look for is a plumbing license.

-Only six states — Kansas, Missouri, Nebraska, New York, Pennsylvania and Wyoming — don’t require plumbing licenses at the state level.
-Actually, they expect city and county governments to provide oversight and licensing.
-While the specific requirements to secure a plumbing license vary by city, you can rest assured that hiring a licensed professional is the top way to decrease the chance of poor workmanship, scams and health concerns.
+Only a few states — Kansas, Missouri, Nebraska, New York, Pennsylvania and Wyoming — don’t require plumbing licenses at the state level.
+Instead, they use city and county groups to provide oversight and licensing.
+While the specific requirements to earn a plumbing license vary by city, you can be certain that hiring a licensed Expert is the top way to reduce the risk of poor workmanship, deception and health issues.

-- Education: Plenty of vocational schools and community colleges offer plumbing certificates or degrees.
-In most scenarios, the training covers all the crucial skills plumbers use on a daily basis.
+- Education: Lots of vocational schools and community colleges provide plumbing certificates or degrees.
+Usually this training encompasses all the crucial skills plumbers use on a regular basis.

-- Apprenticeship: Both union and non-union organizations have apprenticeship training that bundle classroom learning with hands-on experience.
-These programs usually last four to five years, and apprentices receive wages during their training.
+- Apprenticeship: Both union and non-union organizations offer apprenticeship courses that combine classroom learning with on-site experience.
+These programs normally take four to five years, and apprentices receive wages throughout their training.

-- Licensing exam: Each state offers its own plumbing assessment, which candidates must pass to receive a license.
-The subject areas covered deal with plumbing fixtures, drainage systems, vents and venting, fabrication, pipe maintenance, administrative procedures and more.
-Requirements to take the exam vary state-to-state and licensing level.
+- Licensing exam: A participating state offers its own plumbing test, which candidates must pass to acquire a license.
+The topics covered consist of plumbing fixtures, drainage systems, vents and venting, fabrication, pipe maintenance, administrative procedures and more.
+Requirements to take the exam vary by state and licensing level.

 Types of Plumbing Licenses and Certifications

-Plumbers can earn multiple licenses and certifications based on their training and experience.
-These vary by location, and not all are available in every state, but the most familiar plumbing licenses and certifications include:
+Plumbers can receive various licenses and certifications based on their knowledge and experience.
+These vary by location, and not all are necessary in every state, but the most typical plumbing licenses and certifications include:

-- Plumbing certificate: Certain states only mandate plumbers to have a certificate to handle residential jobs with a limited scope of work.
-This is ultimately an apprentice-level plumber working with an experienced supervisor.
+- Plumbing certificate: Some states only require plumbers to have a certificate to handle residential jobs with a minimal scope of work.
+This is effectively an apprentice-level plumber working with an experienced supervisor.

-- Journeyman plumber: In most states, plumbers will take the journeyman’s licensing exam after finishing an apprenticeship and having the required years of hands-on experience.
+- Journeyman plumber: In most states, plumbers will take the journeyman’s licensing exam after finishing an apprenticeship and having the necessary years of hands-on experience.

-- Master plumber: The criteria to be considered for the master plumber’s licensing exam vary greatly by location.
-Some assessments only demand one or two years working as a journeyman plumber, while others require four or five years of journeyman experience.
+- Master plumber: The criteria to qualify for the master plumber’s licensing exam vary significantly by location.
+Some states only demand 1 – 2 years working as a journeyman plumber, whereas others require four or five years of journeyman experience.

-- ACE certification: Progressing to an Advanced Certified Expert demonstrates the maximum level of professionalism and working experience.
-Earning ACE certification is more exhausive than most plumber licensing and requires annual recertification to guarantee that techs are up-to-date with the most current industry standards.
+- ACE certification: Becoming an Advanced Certified Expert demonstrates the maximum level of professionalism and working experience.
+Receiving ACE certification is more rigorous than most plumber licensing and requires annual recertification to guarantee that techs are up-to-date with the most recent industry standards.

-Using an unlicensed plumber for the job could be less expensive at first, but that’s where the benefits stop.
-But when it comes to your home’s plumbing — only choose a licensed expert, regardless of the job size, to ensure all the perks of professional experience:
+Choosing an unlicensed plumber for the job might be less expensive at first, but that’s where the benefits end.
+But when it comes to your home’s plumbing — only hire a licensed expert, regardless of the job size, to ensure all the perks of professional experience:

-- Excellent craftsmanship: Plumbing is not as simple as you might think.
-Conducting even the most straightforward tasks, like snaking a drain, requires specialized equipment and years of experience.
-Because of the need to complete classroom education and hands-on training, you can be assured knowing that a licensed plumber has what it takes for a job well done.
+- Outstanding workmanship: Plumbing is not as simple as it may seem.
+Performing even the most clear-cut projects, like snaking a drain, requires specialized equipment and years of expertise.
+As a result of the intensive training needed for certification, you can rest assured that a licensed plumber will solve the problem.

-- Liability insurance: Nearly all states require plumbers to demonstrate proof of liability insurance as one component of the licensing process.
-This protects you, the homeowner, from being left responsible for property damage or an injury on-site if a plumber has an mishap while performing services in your home.
+- Liability insurance: Most states require plumbers to display proof of liability insurance as a condition of the licensing process.
+This prevents you, the homeowner, from liability for property damage or an injury on-site if a plumber has an mishap while working in your home.

-- Authorized and code-compliant: Major plumbing jobs usually have to have permits to guarantee safety and legality.
-Unlicensed plumbers are regularly denied the necessary permits.
-If they continue with the job, you could face code violations and accompanying fees later on.
-Additionally, you might face legal repercussions if an unlicensed plumber impairs the local waterways.
-Eliminate these risks by only choosing a licensed professional.
+- Legal and code-compliant: Big plumbing jobs often need to have permits to guarantee safety and legality.
+Unlicensed plumbers are routinely turned down the needed permits.
+If they proceed with the job, you could face code violations and fines later on.
+Similarly, you might face legal issues if an unlicensed plumber damages the local waterways.
+Eliminate these risks by only employing a licensed professional.

-- Preserved health and safety: A qualified plumber understands the proper techniques for working on water supply lines, sewer pipes and natural gas lines.
-Years of hands-on experience are essential to reduce the risk of water contamination, sewer backups and gas leaks.
+- Preserved health and safety: A competent plumber understands the proper strategies for working on water supply lines, sewer pipes and gas lines.
+Years of hands-on experience are vital to decrease the risk of water pollution, sewer backups and gas leaks.

-- Reliable services: Unfortunately, there are plumbers out there that don’t have your best interest at heart.
-However, a fully licensed team is significantly less likely to try to scam you than an unlicensed company.
-In the end, homeowners can lodge a formal complaint with the state licensing board if they suspect fraud, leaving the plumber with a steep fine or even causing them to forfeit their license.
+- Trustworthy services: Unfortunately, there are plumbers out there that don’t have your best interest at heart.
+However, a fully licensed team is far less likely to try to mislead you than an unlicensed company.
+After all, homeowners can make a formal complaint with the state licensing board if they suspect deception, leaving the plumber with a steep fine or even causing them to lose their license.
 Knowing this provides extra peace of mind when hiring a plumber for the first time.

-At Epperson Service Experts, we go above and beyond to provide the best plumbing services to our customers throughout North America.
+At Service Experts Heating, Air Conditioning & Plumbing, we go above and beyond to offer the best plumbing services to our customers in North America.
 First, we are licensed, insured and ACE-certified.
 What’s more, everything we do is backed by our 100% satisfaction guarantee.
-To schedule reliable plumbing services in your area, please contact a Epperson Service Experts office near you today!
+To request an appointment for reliable plumbing services in your area, please contact a Service Experts Heating, Air Conditioning & Plumbing office near you today!